 Notes from All Over:

---A 65-year-old skier was killed after striking several trees at New York's Gore Mountain Ski Area.
+--A 19-year-old was killed after she hit a tree at Coffee Mill Ski Area in Minnesota on Saturday.
 To read more, click here.